M0ndai/BloodMoon_SemanticTopologyEngine_demo/README.md

 - structured stochastic perturbation
 - basic split and merge operations

-The implementation focuses exclusively on the **topological layer** and does **not** include agent-based, ecological, or emergent components.
+The implementation focuses exclusively on the **topological layer** and does **not** include agent-based, ecological, cognitive, or emergent components.

 ---